metalabharvard/metalabharvard.github.io/_projects/curatorial-aigents/sympoieticsystem.md

-tweet-summary: "Using weather data, algorithms, and a camera feed of the sky, Sympoietic Systems makes the weather a curator."
+tweet-summary: "Using weather data, algorithms, and a camera feed of the sky, Sympoietic System makes the weather a curator."